johnolinda/relationships-small-group-study/05-communication.md

 ## Our Words Belong to the Lord

 Genesis 1 makes clear God spoke the first words ever spoken.
-Language is not a human invention and therefore belongs to God.
+Language is not a human invention and so belongs to God.
 Language is his creation.
 Words are a gift calling us to live and speak in a God-focused manner.
 One of our greatest mistakes in communication is to take words as our own to use as we please.
-This is what a teenager does as he publicly mocks a friend.
+This is what a teenager does as he mocks a friend.
 This is what a husband does when he criticizes his wife at dinner.
 This is what friends do as they gossip on the phone.
 This is what the demanding, critical parent does.
 They are all stealing God's glory by treating words as their own creation.

 ## The World of Talk Is a World of Trouble

-If you are honest, you have to admit that your relationships have been troubled by words as much as they have been helped.
-Who can honestly say that all his words are well intentioned and appropriately spoken?
+You have to admit that words trouble your relationships as much as they help.
+Who can say that all his words are well intentioned and spoken?
 Who has not hurt someone with words or used words in a selfish manner?
 Who has not turned the gift of language into a weapon of anger?
 James 3:2b says:

 > If any man offend not in word, the same is a perfect man, and able also to bridle the whole body.